wp-plugins/savingscom-coupon-plugin-and-widget/readme.txt

 1. This section describes how to install the plugin & widget and get it working.
 Note, you can have any combination of the plugin or widget active and working together.

-**If you do not have a Savings.com API Key you must apply [HERE.](http://tinyurl.com/savingswordpress/ "Sign up here to get a Savings.com API Key!")**
+**If you do not have a Savings.com API Key you must apply [HERE.](http://ee.savings.com/about/affiliates/application "Sign up for the Savings.com Affiliate Program!")**

 Plugin Installation Instructions

-1. Upload the file to the `/wp-content/plugins/` directory.
+1. From the WP Admin panel, simply search for Savings.com and download the plugin.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Setting Menu and Select Savings.com
 4. Enter your Savings.com provided API Key, select correct region (US/UK) and hit Submit.